AlexJeffcott/rapid-checkbox-list/README.md

 # Rapid Checkbox List

-This site was created using Creat-React-App so you can start it with:
+This site was created using Create-React-App so you can start it with:

 ```shell
 npm i